xy-241/CS-Notes/content/OOP/OOP.md

 - Defines a **set of [[OOP Method#OOP Abstract Method]]** that a [[#OOP Class]] must implement if it chooses to implement that interface.
 It doesn't provide any concrete implementations for these methods
 - Focus on **what a class should do** rather than **how it should do it**

->[!important] Interface Inheritance
+>[!important] Pure interface
-> Interfaces can also inherit from other interfaces.
+> An interface should only contain abstract methods.

+>[!code] Java interface
+> All the methods inside are automatically [[Access Modifier|public]].

 >[!important] Casting with Interfaces
 > You can cast an object to an interface type, even if its class doesn't directly implement it.
 This is because a subclass **might implement the interface**.
+>
+> If we create an instance with the interface as its [[Datatype|data type]], then we cast it to a data type that is not in a [[Subtyping|subtyping]] relationship, this may still work, but it is not recommended and can lead to runtime errors.

+>[!important] Interface Inheritance
+> Interfaces can also inherit from other interfaces.
+>
+> In Java, an interface can extend zero or more interfaces.
 ### Functional Interface
 - Also known as **Single Abstract Method(SAM)**
 - [[OOP#OOP Interface]] that contains **only one** [[OOP#OOP Abstract Method]]